 Like any service, it’s not about what is best overall, but what is best for you based on your goals, budget, resources & habits.

 If you are in what I think of as WP Engine’s core markets – they offer a great service with a solid product.
 Their pricing is competitive in the Managed WordPress Hosting space – and they offer more features than “WordPress hosting” plans from other hosting brands.
 Their feature-set is unmatched for savvy DIYers, WordPress website developers and/or high-traffic sites that don’t want to worry about hosting issues.

 If managed hosting is a fit for you – then go check out WP Engine’s plans here.

 They do a 60-day money-back guarantee.
 So do a test install and see what you think of their backend.
 Be sure to chat w/ support & sales.

-If you’re outgrowing your current host & want more freedom / better prices than WP Engine – check out InMotion Hosting’s VPS option.
+If you’re outgrowing your current host & want more freedom / better prices than WP Engine – check out InMotion Hosting’s VPS option or their managed WordPress option.
 I’ve appreciated their balance of intuitive backend & responsive customer service.

 And lastly – if you are more confused than ever – go take my WordPress hosting quiz.
 I put all these factors into a fun, Buzzfeed-esque quiz to simplify things.